geosoft-as/jpwls/README.md

 ## Contact

-For inqueries on the GeoSoft PWLS implementation please contact [info@geosoft.no](mailto:info@geosoft.no)
+For inquiries on the GeoSoft PWLS implementation please contact [info@geosoft.no](mailto:info@geosoft.no)